pnnl/ruleset-checking-tool/docs/ruleset_functions/get_most_used_weekday_hourly_schedule.md

 - **schedule_obj**: The schedule object sent to this function.

 **Returns:**
-- **get_most_used_weekday_hourly_schedule**: The function calculates and returns the most used weekday hourly schedule from an annual 8760 schedule as list of hourly values for a 24 hour period (Based on 24 matching hourly values (not just the sum across the day)).
+- **get_most_used_weekday_hourly_schedule**: The function calculates and returns the most used weekday hourly schedule from an annual 8760 schedule as list of hourly values for a 24 hour period (Not looking for average just looking for the most common schedule used on the weekdays in a year, even minor differences in schedules make the schedules considered different, this should be based on 24 hourly values (not just the sum across the day)).
+Count the number of unique weekday schedules and the one that is used the most times is the winner.

 **Function Call:**  None